Lithiumlmao/echo-monochrome-music/README.md

 3. **Launch Echo**:
    - Open the Echo app.
-   - The Monochrome Extension is now installed and ready to use.
+   - The Monochrome Music Extension is now installed and ready to use.